dagartga/Salifort_Motors_Employee_Retention_Project/README.md

 The final model will predict employees that are likely to leave the company.
 With this prediction, any high risk employees can be flagged and managers can propose changes, such as a promotion or reduced hours, that may entice the employee to stay.

+#### Ethical Considerations
+When dealing with employee data, it is important to remove any demographic data that may create discriminatory bias based on a protected class.
+As well, it is a good idea to remove any identifiers of individuals.
+Since this is an experiment, it should not be applied to individuals until fully tested and verified.
+Looking at the dataset, I do not see any apparent ethical concerns.
+Personal characteristics such as race, gender, ethnicity, education, and other sensitive information is not included in the dataset.

 ## Web Application
 #### View the Interactive Web App Here:
 [Salifort Motors Project Web App](https://salifort-motors-employee-retention.streamlit.app/)